harvard-library/list_view/README.md

 This is a Rails 4.1.x application.
 It requires:

 * Ruby 2.x
+* JRuby 1.7+
 * Bundler
 * A webserver capable of running a Rails application.
 Tested on Apache and Nginx with Passenger
 * An operating system.
 Tested on Linux/OSX, may work on other platforms.
 * PostgreSQL 9.2 or greater
-* Imagemagick
+* ImageMagick

+Furthermore, List View displays List Object data from the DRS but requires the following:
+* Access to the secure DRS2 Services (for use in displaying List Objects stored in the DRS)
+* DRS2 Client Service keys

 ## Application Set-up Steps
 1. Get code from: https://github.com/harvard-library/list_view
 2. Run `bundle install`.
 3. Modify "config/database.yml" and create the database.
+4. Modify "config/config.yml" to point to the DRS2 services
-4. Create a ".env" file for your environment.
+5. Create a ".env" file for your environment.
 Currently, the following variables are needed to run ListView:

     ```
     ROOT_URL=my.list.view.host.com
     SECRET_KEY_BASE=ThirtyPlusCharStringOfRandomnessGottenFromRakeSecretMaybe # Only needed in RAILS_ENV=production
     DEVISE_SECRET_KEY=anotherThirtyPluscharStringOfRandomness                 # Also only needed in production
     ```
-5. Set up record types and meta-data sources in "config/initializers/metadata_sources.rb"
+6. Set up record types and meta-data sources in "config/initializers/metadata_sources.rb"
-6. Run bootstrap rake task to set up initial admin user.
+7. Run bootstrap rake task to set up initial admin user.

     ```Shell
     rake hl:bootstrap